github/libprojfs/docs/build-install.md

   ./MirrorProvider_Mount.sh
 ```

-The libprojfs library you built in the preceding
-[Building libprojfs](#building-libprojfs) section must have been
-configured with the `--enable-vfs-api` option in order for it to
-support the VFSForGit API.

-Further, if your libprojfs library is not installed,
+If your libprojfs library is not installed, or if it's installed in a custom
-or if it's installed in a custom location, you will need to provide
+location, you will need to provide that path in the `LD_LIBRARY_PATH`
-that path in the `LD_LIBRARY_PATH` environment variable.
+environment variable.

 For instance, to use the `libprojfs.so` shared library without having
 to install it (and assuming you supplied the location of